lockrc/capstone/FinalTechnicalReport.md

 Python, Renewable Energy, Solar Thermal, grafana, Photovoltaic, csv

 ## Table of Contents and Lists of Figures and Tables
-TOC should list sections, titles up to second level headings with hyperlinks to subsequent sections
 * [Introduction and Project Overview](#introduction-and-project-overview)
 * [Design Development and Test](#design-development-and-test)
   + [Design](#design)